Variable-Interactive/PixeloramaLifeSaver/README.md

 # LifeSaver

-Tired of forgetting to save and closing [Pixelorama](https://github.com/Orama-Interactive/Pixelorama), and then praying for the backups to be there?
+Tired of forgetting to save when closing [Pixelorama](https://github.com/Orama-Interactive/Pixelorama), and then praying for the backups to be there?

 Well now you can finally escape this nightmare 🎉